-Our current closure and reclamation cost estimate at the Masbate Gold Project, the Otjikoto Mine and the Fekola Mine is approximately \$72 million on an undiscounted basis.
-These estimates are generally based on conceptual level engineering and will be updated periodically to reflect changes in site conditions and the LoM plans.
+Our current aggregate closure and reclamation cost estimate at the Fekola Mine, the Masbate Gold Project and the Otjikoto Mine is approximately \$87 million on an undiscounted basis.
+These estimates are generally based on conceptual level engineering and will be updated periodically to reflect changes in site conditions and the life of mine ("LoM") plans.
 See "Environmental, Occupational Health and Safety, Social and Regulatory" below and the disclosure regarding environmental matters under the respective descriptions of our material properties for further details regarding environmental matters.